 A change in the timeline will be a hiccup, not a catastrophe.
 Your team will work on a project as a unit maximizing each others’ potential.
 Each team member will feel that their contribution is cherished.

 Collaboration in any team has to do with the infamous soft skills like emotional intelligence, strategic thinking, empowering the skills of others, conflict resolution, and mental flexibility.
 All of which are necessary and important but sometimes you need something a little less complex to grease the wheels of collaboration.
 You need to implement a collaboration tool to make the magic described earlier possible.

-Yup, groundbreaking, I know.
-But it really is the first and the most important thing.
-It all starts from there.
 The easiest and the worst thing you could do is to choose a software that “everyone’s using”.
-You really have to do a Google deep dive to find a software that suits your team’s needs.
+You really have to do a Google deep dive to find project management software that suits your team’s needs.
 But before you get to the diving part, make sure you know what those needs are and if there is a need for a collaboration software altogether.

 A few of the aspects to think about are: